Skip to Content

 • We specify the response configuration with an id and the target document type (optimizedNotesDocument)

-• We provide a prompt that includes the original meetingNotes.text using template syntax
+• We provide a prompt that includes the original state.meetingNotes.text using template syntax

 • The confirm transition with trigger: manual waits for the user to review and confirm the generated document